oroinc/documentation/backend/setup/system-requirements/performance-optimization.rst

 See more information on optimizing indexing speed on |Elasticsearch website|.

-Also, keep in mind that it is not recommended to use Elasticsearch with MySQL, PostgreSQL, Redis and/or Rabbit on one server to avoid slow performance.
+Also, keep in mind that using Elasticsearch with MySQL, PostgreSQL, Redis and/or Rabbit on one server is not recommended to avoid slow performance.

 Optimize Redis
 --------------